 How is a Magnetic Field Created around an Inductor?

 When current flows through a wire, a small magnetic field is formed around it.
 If there are many coils or high current, the strength of the magnetic field increases.
 Energy will be stored in the magnetic field.
-The magnetic field in turn exerts a force that opposes the current flow.
-When the current stops flowing, the magnetic field will begin to collapse.
-The magnetic energy that has been created gets turned back into electrical energy.
-The current in an inductor cannot change instantaneously.
+The magnetic field, in turn, exerts a force that opposes the current flow.
+It is the work done in moving the current by a source of voltage, pushing against the opposing magnetic fields that try and slow/stop it, that is the energy stored by the inductor.

 What is the standard unit of measurement for inductance?

-The standard unit of measurement is the Henry.
+The standard unit of measurement is the “Henry”.
 Practical inductance values range from a few nanoHenries (nH) to several Henries (H.)